Why “Home” Is The Most Important Part of Your Homeschool

 Video: Why “Home” Is The Most Important Part of Your Homeschool

-Making Home Look Like School Is Moving Backwards
+Making Home Look Like School Is Moving Backward

 There’s a reason you pulled your child out of school.
 Schools are designed to meet the needs of the masses.
 Your home, on the contrary, is designed individually for your children.